 This sheet is about exposure to hydroxychloroquine in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is hydroxychloroquine?

-The Society for Maternal Fetal Medicine (SMFM) has recommended that people who are pregnant and have lupus should continue or start hydroxychloroquine.
-For persons with lupus but no current symptoms or treatment, the SMFM has recommended talking with their healthcare providers regarding the benefits and limitations of starting or not starting this medication during pregnancy.
+The Society for Maternal Fetal Medicine (SMFM) has recommended that women who are pregnant and have lupus should continue or start hydroxychloroquine.
+For women with lupus but no current symptoms or treatment, the SMFM has recommended talking with their healthcare providers regarding the benefits and limitations of starting or not starting this medication during pregnancy.

 I take hydroxychloroquine.
 Can it make it harder for me to get pregnant?

-Hydroxychloroquine has not been studied to see if it could make it harder to get pregnant.
+Studies have not been done to see if taking hydroxychloroquine can make it harder to get pregnant.
 However, hydroxychloroquine might improve the success rates of certain fertility treatments.

-Does taking hydroxychloroquine increase the chance for miscarriage?
+Does taking hydroxychloroquine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
 Several studies have not found a higher chance of miscarriage related to hydroxychloroquine use.
 One study reported a higher number of miscarriages than expected, but the authors stated that the mother’s health conditions may have contributed to this finding since malaria and lupus can increase the chance of miscarriage.